f4exb/sdrdaemon/README.md

     - `hackrf` for HackRF devices
     - `airspy` for Airspy
     - `bladerf` for BladeRF
-    - `test` for test signal source (always available)
+    - `test` for test signal source (Rx only not hardware dependent)
+    - `file` for file sink (Tx only not hardware dependent)
  - `-c config` Comma separated list of configuration options as key=value pairs or just key for switches.
 Depends on device type (see next paragraphs).
  - `-d devidx` Device index, 'list' to show device list (default 0)
- - `-f` Activate FEC (sdrdaemonfec only)
- - `-r pcmrate` Audio sample rate in Hz (default 48000 Hz)
- - `-M ` Disable stereo decoding
- - `-R filename` Write audio data as raw S16_LE samples.
-Use filename `-` to write to stdout
- - `-W filename` Write audio data to .WAV file
- - `-P [device]` Play audio via ALSA device (default `default`).
-Use `aplay -L` to get the list of devices for your system
- - `-T filename` Write pulse-per-second timestamps.
-Use filename '-' to write to stdout
  - `-z bytes` Compress I/Q data using LZ4 algorithm with a minimum number of `bytes` for each frame.
 It will default to at least 64kB.

-<h2>Common configuration option for UDP transmission</h2>
+<h2>Common configuration option for UDP transmission (sdrdaemonrx, sdrdaemon)</h2>

-  - `txdelay=<int>` delay between the transmission of successive UDP blocks in microseconds.
+  - `txdelay=<int>` Rx only.
+Delay between the transmission of successive UDP blocks in microseconds.
 This may not result in the exact delay in microseconds as this is in fact the argument to `usleep` function.
 The system guarantees that at least this delay is respected and in many practical cases it is not possible to have a delay smaller than ~100 microseconds.
 You may adjust this number depending on the speed of your link.
 This prevents UDP congestion by mitigating competition between the process sending blocks as fast as possible and the IP link absorbing them.

-<h2>Common configuration option for Forward Erasure Correction when enabled</h2>
+<h2>Common configuration option for Forward Erasure Correction (sdrdaemonrx)</h2>

-  - `fecblk=<int>` value should be between 0 (no FEC) and 127.
+  - `fecblk=<int>` Rx only.
+Value should be between 0 (no FEC) and 127.
 This is the number of FEC blocks added to the 128 I/Q data blocks sent per frame.
 See the "Data formats" chapter for details about the frame construction in the FEC case.
+In Tx mode the number of FEC blocks is given in the meta data of each frame.

-<h2>Common configuration options for the decimation (sdrdaemonfec, sdrdaemon)</h2>
+<h2>Common configuration options for the decimation (sdrdaemonrx, sdrdaemon)</h2>

   - `decim=<int>` log2 of the decimation factor.
 Samples collected from the device are down-sampled by two to the power of this value.
 On 8 bit samples native systems (RTL-SDR and HackRF) for a value greater than 0 (thus an effective downsampling) the size of the samples is increased to 2x16 bits.
   - `fcpos=<int>` Relative position of the center frequency in the resulting decimation: